betaflight/betaflight/docs/development/Building in Ubuntu.md

 make
 ```

-## Notes
-There are compiler issues with at least the Sparky target.

 Credit goes to K.C.
-Budd for doing the long legwork that yielded this very short document.
+Budd, AKfreak for testing, and pulsar for doing the long legwork that yielded this very short document.